ChenHCY/AlgorithmsQuestion/README.md

    f[i][j] = Derive by finding max / min / sum / or of some smaller state

    4. Dp return: return the dp result.
 Like: such as f[n][m] or max(f[n][0], f[n][1] … f[n][m])

+# Breadth-first search Algorithm
+Step 1: Choose any one node randomly, to start traversing.

+Step 2: Visit its adjacent unvisited node.

+Step 3: Mark it as visited in the boolean array and display it.

+Step 4: Insert the visited node into the queue.

+Step 5: If there is no adjacent node, remove the first node from the queue.

+Step 6: Repeat the above steps until the queue is empty.